Speaker

 Actions

-Director of Engineering for Advancing Analytics Ltd, Microsoft Data Platform MVP and Databricks Beacon.
+CTO for Advancing Analytics Ltd, Microsoft Data Platform MVP and Databricks MVP.
 Simon is a seasoned solution architect & technical lead with well over a decade of Microsoft Analytics experience, who spends an inordinate amount of time running the Advancing Spark YouTube series.
 A deep techie with a focus on emerging cloud technologies and applying "big data" thinking to traditional analytics problems, Simon also has a passion for bringing it back to the high level and making sense of the bigger picture.
 When not tinkering with tech, Simon is a death-dodging London cyclist, a sampler of craft beers, an avid chef and a generally nerdy person.

 Area of Expertise